 - Lakes Huron, Ontario, Michigan, Erie, and Superior make up the “Great Lakes” of North America.
 But thousands of years ago, there was a 6th lake larger than all of them combined–Lake Agassiz.

-- Lake Agassiz was the largest known glacial lake and estimated to be around 115,831 square miles.
-Lakes now in its place include Lake Winnipeg, Lake Manitoba, Lake Winnipegosis, Rainy Lake, Lake of the Woods, and Red Lake.
+- Lake Agassiz was the largest known glacial lake and is estimated to be around 115,831 square miles.
+Lakes now in their place include Lake Winnipeg, Lake Manitoba, Lake Winnipegosis, Rainy Lake, Lake of the Woods, and Red Lake.

-- Historically, Lake Agassiz is important because it helped transform the climate at the end of an ice age, filling much of the lakes that we know of today.
+- Historically, Lake Agassiz is important because it helped transform the climate at the end of the ice age, filling much of the lakes that we know today.

 The Background on the “Lost” Great Lake: Lake Agassiz